Hamzakhan7473/Neural-Style-Transfer-with-WebAssembly/README.md

 ## How To Use It

+### Single Image Processing
 1. Upload a photo or use your webcam
 2. Pick a style (it'll download the model automatically)
 3. Slide the strength bar (0-100%)
 4. Hit "Stylize" and wait a few seconds
 5. Download your masterpiece as PNG

+### Batch Processing (NEW!)
+1. Click "Batch Process" to enable batch mode
+2. Select multiple images (up to 10 at once)
+3. Choose your style and strength
+4. Hit "Start Batch" and watch the progress bar
+5. Download all processed images at once

+Perfect for processing photo collections or creating consistent art styles across multiple images!

 ## When Things Go Wrong